unt-libraries/django-premis-event-service/README.rst

 Purpose
 -------

-The purpose of this microservice is to provide a straightforward way to send PREMIS-formatted events to a central location to be stored and retrieved.
+The purpose of this application is to provide a straightforward way to send PREMIS-formatted events to a central location to be stored and retrieved.
 In this fashion, it can serve as an event logger for any number of services that happen to wish to use it.
 PREMIS is chosen as the underlying format for events